 In addition to tooth decay, vaping could cause periodontal disease.
 Vaping has been linked to gum inflammation, which, when left untreated, can move under the gum and turn to periodontal disease.
 Cell death and changes in the living cells in the mouth are among the top concerns from vaping, which negatively affect a user’s oral health.

 There are many studies done on oral health and vaping.
 However, there are not as many as there have been on the topic of smoking and oral health.
 In 2018, a study showed that vaping has less effect on teeth and gums than traditional cigarettes.
 However, there was limited research.
 Maintaining good oral health starts with seeing your dentist.

 It still isn’t known how much effect vaping has on teeth and gums.
 But we do know that vaping can cause dry mouth, excessive bacteria production, and increased gum inflammation.

 Quitting smoking and vaping is the best thing you can do for your oral health.
 Though you won’t have yellowing of the teeth like with tobacco products, there are many great reasons, including improved respiratory responses.

 Vaping may be the best choice for smokers looking to quit harmful cigarettes.
-It poses less potential risks than cigarettes and can be up to 95% less harmful.
+It poses fewer potential risks than cigarettes and can be up to 95% less harmful.
 When it comes to your oral health and vaping, you’re doing better for your smile too.
 However, there are a few instances where vaping can affect your oral health, including excessive bacteria and dry mouth.
 These things can lead to gum disease and tooth decay.

 It is crucial that if you are an e-smoker that you visit your dentist regularly for checkups and cleanings.
 These services can help promote a healthier smile, eliminate excessive bacteria, and actively stop progressive tooth decay.
-Schedule your preventative dentistry visit with Image Dental today by visiting us online by clicking here or give our office a call at (209) 955-1500.
+Schedule your visit with Image Dental today by visiting us online by clicking here or give our office a call at (209) 955-1500.